shopkeep/goose/README.md

 * DB_NAME - The name of the database
 * DB_USER - The username used to connect to the database
 * DB_PASSWORD - The users password
-* DB_DRIVER - The name of the database driver, from [this list](https://code.google.com/p/go-wiki/wiki/SQLDrivers)

 To build the migrations container, run docker from your apps db directory:
 ```